galtzo-floss/floss_funding/README.md

 ### Silence via lobal Environment Variable

-For global silence the best solution is to set the environment variable `FLOSS_FUNDING_SILENT=CATHEDRAL_OR_BAZAAR` before your application starts.
+For global silence the best solution is to set the environment variable `FLOSS_CFG_FUNDING_SILENT=CATHEDRAL_OR_BAZAAR` before your application starts.

 If you can't control ENV variables, and you can control the stack, at the beginning of the stack, before other things load, simply `require "floss_funding/silent"`, and it will silence all output.
 Note that this is less performant than setting the global environment variable, as above.